 Adolf Hitler - 1933-1945 - The Psychopathic God

 Hitler was an extraordinarily complex and complicated person.
 There are probably few people about whom more words have been written than Adolf Hitler.
 Hitler's Germany almost ruled the entire world, and has remained the subject of innumerable books, movies, and television programs.
 The career of Adolf Hitler was an unparalleled demonstration of the acquisition, use, and abuse of power.
-Hitler's personality structure, though falling within the normal range, may be described as of the paranoid type with delusions of persecution and of grandeur.
+Hitler's personality structure, may be described as of the paranoid type with delusions of persecution and of grandeur.
 But Hitler was not simply a psychopathic maniac; rather, he was a compelling speaker and visionary who was able to to stir German nationalism, draw on its conservative base, and stoke the Germans' smoldering emotional fires.
 The populace believed in Hitler.

 Two different character traits can be analysed in Hitler's personality: on the one hand the typical premorbid personality of parkinsonian patients with uncorrectable mental rigidity, extreme inflexibility and insupportable pedantry.
 On the other an antisocial personality disorder with lack of ethical and social values, a deeply rooted tendency to betray others and to deceive himself and uncontrollable emotional reactions.
 This special combination in Hitler's personality resulted in the uncritical conviction of his mission and an enormous driving for recognition.